iiasa/message-ix-models/doc/project/elevate.rst

 Scenario identifier:
 --------------------
-(to be added by October 2025)
+(to be added by Spring 2026)

 Branch:
 -------
-(on message-data repository, to be migrated to message-ix-models by October 2025)
+(on message-data repository, to be migrated to message-ix-models by Spring 2026)